God is not unjust; he will not forget your work and the love you have shown him as you have helped his people and continue to help them

 Your generous contribution will help Catholic Charities assist and educate clients while empowering them to become a stable and contributing member of our community.

-To make a contribution, contact Valerie Longoria Bueno, 432.332.1387 or make an online donation via our secure payment processing system.
+To make a contribution, contact our agency, 432.332.1387 or make an online donation via our secure payment processing system.

 We are a United Way agency.